Last Updated on July 31, 2019

 Symptomatic analgesic drugs might be taken.
 Few physicians recommend steroid injections too.

-In patients who do not respond to the medical treatment or those who are in stage IV and V, the following options can be considered –
+In patients who do not respond to the medical treatment or those who are in stages IV and V, surgery may be considered.

 - Bone grafting